hynek/svcs/docs/glossary.md

     Used interchangeably with {term}`service`, but also a heavily overloaded term.

+Dependency
+    Used interchangeably with {term}`service`, but also a heavily overloaded term.

 Service Layer
     The service layer is where your business logic (also known as the *domain model*) meets your {term}`service`s.